lolomasterIA/Craft/README.md

 # 👋 CRAFT: Concept Recursive Activation FacTorization for Explainability (CVPR 2023)

+[begin update]
+Tests on other datasets in the test folder (daisy, cat, baby) Experimentation on ViT model, transformers architecture, dataset with images so no modification of the Craft class Experimentation on the language model RoBERTa fine-tuned with specifique dataset (classification of products reviews from e-commerce website)
+The Craft class was modified in this way :
+- Explicit support for multiple input types for fit(): Images (4D tensor), re-calculated activations (2D), Text sequences (list of str)
+- _batch_inference() adapted for texts sequences too
+- estimate_importance_vector(): vectorized, faster version (used only for texts, _loop for images, existing method)
+- Added the token_heatmap() method: Allows you to associate concept weights with text tokens, useful for NLP interpretability.
+This new version is backward compatible
+[end_update]

 This repository contains code for the paper:

 *CRAFT: Concept Recursive Activation FacTorization for Explainability*, Thomas Fel*, Agustin Picard*, Louis Bethune*, Thibaut Boissin*, David Vigouroux, Julien Colin, Rémi Cadène, Thomas Serre.
 CVPR 2023, [[arXiv]](https://arxiv.org/abs/2211.10154).